Christian Alfonsi: Business

-Alfonsi was the co-founder of Metabook, a publishing company and production studio launched in 2015, and served as the company's CEO.
+Alfonsi was the co-founder of Metabook, a publishing company and production studio launched in 2015, and was the company's CEO.
 Metabook published titles by authors including John Berendt, Diane Clehane and Wally Lamb, and produced content featuring Elizabeth Banks, Laura Benanti, Laverne Cox, Dana Delany, Jeremy Sisto, Kathleen Turner and Alfred Uhry.

 In 2021, the company changed its name to Cinergistik, after Facebook rebranded to Meta and acquired its name and trademarks.
 As Cinergistik, the company is continuing its involvement in publishing, while also focusing on film and television entertainment.
-Alfonsi is serving as executive producer on Cinergistik's upcoming documentary Whitney Houston in Focus, based on Bette Marshall's book Young Whitney, published by Cinergistik in February 2022.
+Alfonsi is executive producer on Cinergistik's documentary Whitney Houston in Focus, based on Bette Marshall's book Young Whitney, published by Cinergistik in February 2022.

 Alfonsi led strategy practices at various professional services firms, advising executives for clients including American Express, Capital One, Mastercard, Microsoft, 3M, and NASCAR.